 4. Segment Information

-The Company's focus is to continue the clinical and pre-clinical program currently underway for the development and commercialization of phenoxodiol, NV-143 and NV-196.
-The business contains two major segments based on geographic location.
+The Company's focus is to continue the clinical and pre-clinical program currently underway for the development and commercialization of phenoxodiol, NV-143 and triphendiol.
+The business contains two major operating segments based on geographic location.